SpaceFoon/Ez-Game-Audio-Conversion/README.md

 # EZ-Game-Audio-Conversion
-Convert all your mp3's and wav's to ogg and or m4a in just a few clicks.
+Convert ALL your audio files to other formats in just a few clicks.

 This is a command-line application that allows you to search for audio files in a specified directory and its subdirectories, then convert them to different output formats.

+## What
+- For the conversion of large numbers of audio files that may be buried in folders.
+- For the simplest interface with unattended batch jobs.
+- Supports conversion to and from FLAC, WAV, MP3, OGG, M4A.
+MIDI as an input only.

+## Why
+- Searches recursively in location to find all files that fit your criteria.
+- Unattended batches, click it and forget it.
+- Privacy and reliability, internet is never used!
+- Uses FFMPEG for the highest quality sound with the best codecs.
+- Automatically selects codec and bitrate for each file.

+## Additional Info
+- If duplicate file names with different extensions, automatically selects the file with the best format. ie FLAC over MP3.
+- Automatically selects bitrate about 192kbs or lower for the output.
+This is a balance between great sound quality and small file size.
+- Uses Variable Bitrate (VBR) when possible for smaller file size.
+- M4A files are compressed using the 'AAC' lossy.
+Use WAV or FLAC for lossless.
+- FLAC and WAV are not compressed as outputs.
+This means no quality is lost.

+## Planned
+- Add output location option.
+- An Advanced option set for setting bit rate.
+Not priory as a higher bitrate won't be noticeable 99.9% of the time.
+- Sister apps that do the same thing for pictures and videos!

 ## Prerequisites